Destinations

 Hikes, Nature, and Architecture

-This page has my location recommendations for photographing Nature and Architecture.
+This page has my location recommendations for photographing Hikes and Nature, and Architecture.

 Above: Descending the Devil's Corkscrew along the Bright Angel Trail, Grand Canyon National Park.
 Hiking to the Colorado River and back to the Rim is a fantastic hike.
 The Canyon is nature's architecture, where you can walk through 2 billion years of work.
 Sadly, only 1% of Park visitors leave the Rim for a trail.